-As someone with Multiple Sclerosis (MS), I would not immediately associate my condition with Parkinson’s Disease (PD).
-But, both MS and PD are neurodegenerative diseases that are progressive in nature and have a number of common symptoms.
+As someone with Multiple Sclerosis (MS), I would not immediately associate Parkinson’s vs MS. But, both MS and Parkinson’s Disease (PD) are neurodegenerative diseases that are progressive in nature and have several common symptoms.

 Very occasionally, PD and MS occur in the same patient.
 This occurrence has caused some researchers to investigate the possibility of a link between the conditions.

 Neither PD nor MS have a cure.
-The condition do share a number of symptoms.
+The conditions do share some symptoms.
 However, these are distinct conditions with very different causes and diagnostic criteria.

 KEYWORDS: limbs slurred speech, diagnose pd, neurodegenerative disorder, basal ganglia, substantia nigra, optic nerves